Thriving Gluten Free

 This Crispy Crockpot Pork Carnitas recipe is prepped in less than 10 minutes, then the slow cooker does the rest of the work!
 The pork simmers all day until it's perfectly tender and juicy.
 Finish these carnitas off under the broiler to carmelize the sauce and make them extra crispy.

 These Carnitas, aka Mexican style pulled pork, are made from slow cooked pork that has been seasoned with spices, cooked low and slow until falling apart, then crisped under the broiler right before serving.
-This meal is perfect for busy weeknights or when you just need an easy dinner ready to go without a lot of effort.

 What Ingredients Do I Need to Make This Crockpot Carnita Recipe?